Rio workers vote to remain on strike indefinitely

-PARIS Blaise Matuidi netted a double as Paris St Germain snatched a last-gap 3-2 win at Metz to put the pressure on Ligue 1 leaders Monaco on Tuesday.

-RIO DE JANEIRO - RIO DE JANEIRO, April 14 (Reuters) – Workers at the main venue of the 2016 Olympic Games voted on Monday to continue their strike indefinitely, just days before officials from the International Olympic Committee are due to visit Rio de Janeiro and encourage the city to speed up preparations.
+RIO DE JANEIRO, April 14 Workers at the main venue of the 2016 Olympic Games voted on Monday to continue their strike indefinitely, just days before officials from the International Olympic Committee are due to visit Rio de Janeiro and encourage the city to speed up preparations.

 Around 2,500 workers at the Olympic Park, a huge area that will host more than a dozen events, are seeking higher pay and more benefits.